madeintandem/tabs/README.md

 end
 ```

-The expiration date will start counting at the beginning at the end of the given resolution.
+The expiration date will start counting at the beginning of the end of the given resolution.
 Meaning that for a month resolution the given expiration time would start at the end of a given month.
 A month resolution metric recorded in January with an expiration of 2 weeks would expire after the 2nd week of February.

 *NOTE: You cannot expire task metrics at this time, only counter and
 values.*